 Upon completion of this course, participants will be able to:

 The University of Delaware’s Advanced Telehealth Coordinator Online Certificate Program is an approved Lower Level Health Science elective (3 credits) for Wilmington University’s Bachelor of Science degree in Health Sciences.
 For details, contact Wilmington University at email@example.com.

 Basic computer skills are required.
 There are no academic prerequisites to enroll in this program.

-Special career- and personal branding-focused seminars are available to students enrolled in Professional and Continuing Studies (PCS) programs, as well as veterans and active military members, at no additional charge.
-Seminars are also available to those not enrolled in PCS programs for a $50 fee (fee includes all seminars).
+Special career- and personal branding-focused seminars are available to students enrolled in Professional and Continuing Studies (PCS) programs and UD students, as well as veterans and active military members, at no additional charge.
+Seminars are also available as an open enrollment seminar series for a $50 fee (fee includes all seminars in the current semester).
 Topics have included job search tips, interviewing, personal branding, and other career and professional development subjects.
 Learn more or RSVP now!